-- Monitor incidence trends of birth defects to detect potential public health problems, predict risks, assist in response to birth defects clusters, and detect changes in birth defects rates
+- Monitor the occurrence of birth defects to detect potential public health problems, trends, predict risks, assist in response to birth defects clusters, and detect changes in birth defects rates

 - Evaluate impact of primary prevention efforts designed to improve health outcomes